ndegruchy/emacs.d/README.md

 ---
-title:		"`Init.el`: The Second Coming of Emacs"
+title:		"Nathan's Personal Emacs Configuration"
 author:		Nathan DeGruchy
 date:		2014-10-24
-Time-stamp:	<2018-07-31 11:38:47 ndegruchy>
+Time-stamp:	<2018-07-31 11:54:17 ndegruchy>
 ---

 # Emacs Configuration

-Yep, I redid my Emacs configuration, because I wasn't happy that the configuration was so incredibly difficult to get running on non-*nix platforms, like my Windows Workstation.
+This is my personal Emacs configuration that I use across multiple systems.
+I've configured it in such a way to allow me a usable configuration that can be tweaked per-platform.

-Thus, the new Emacs config was born.
-Basically the same, but flatter and with less dependencies.
+Most of it should be fairly self-explanatory, as I've taken the time to redo some of the file layout and give them useful names.